FDA Should Take Steps to Ensure That High-Risk Device Types Are Approved through the Most Stringent Premarket Review Process

 Agency Affected: Department of Health and Human Services

-Comments: FDA has taken initial steps to respond to this recommendation; however we are leaving the recommendation open because the agency has not yet taken final steps to reclassify or require premarket approval (PMA) for 19 class III device types allowed to enter the market through the less stringent 510(k) process.
+Comments: FDA has taken initial steps to respond to this recommendation; however we are leaving the recommendation open because the agency has not yet taken final steps to reclassify or require premarket approval (PMA) for 14 class III device types allowed to enter the market through the less stringent 510(k) process.
 In 2009, FDA began a 5-step process to reclassify or to require PMAs for 26 class III device types.
-This process was modified by the Food and Drug Administration Safety and Innovation Act (FDASIA), enacted on July 9, 2012, instead of issuing regulations as the final step, FDA issues an administrative order to reclassify or require PMAs for the device types.
-As of August 2013, FDA had finished the final step in the process for 7 device types (reclassifying 1 device type and requiring PMAs for 6 device types; the agency still must finish the process for 19 of the 26 device types.
+This process was modified by the Food and Drug Administration Safety and Innovation Act (FDASIA)--instead of issuing regulations as the final step, FDA issues an administrative order to reclassify or require PMAs for the device types.
+As of August 2014, FDA had finished the final step in the process for 12 device type.
+The agency reported that it anticipates issuing a proposed order for all remaining devices by September 2014 and it has set a goal to have all remaining devices finalized by the second quarter of 2015.